xvrh/puppeteer-dart/README.md

 import 'package:puppeteer/puppeteer.dart';

 main() async {
-  // Start the `Chrome` process and connect to the DevTools
-  // By default it is start in `headless` mode var browser = await puppeteer.launch();
+  // Download the Chromium binaries, launch it and connect to the "DevTools" var browser = await puppeteer.launch();

   // Open a new tab